scythe-suite/danake/site/src/running.md

     ./admin start-base

 (and possibly removed, at the end of the session, with `./admin stop-base`).
+Once this stack is running, the command

+    ./admin open-monitor

+can be run to open the monitoring site; the first connection will require to set a username and password that **must be kept secret**.

 To run the rest of the services, the *auth* module needs two configuration files, both placed in the `confs` directory: